quantling/pyndl/paper/paper.md

 *pyndl* reimplements the learning rule of NDL mainly in Python with small code chunks outsourced to Cython to speed up the processing.
-We also implemented the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets (e.g. Cyrillic [@milin2020keeping], Mandarin).
+We also implemented the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets (e.g. Mandarin or Cyrillic; @milin2020keeping).
 Using the python ecosystem, the size of weight matrices in *pyndl* is only limited by the memory available.
-While previous packages were restricted in functionality and partially not openly available, *pyndl* was developed with hindsight for usability and maintainability.
+While previous packages were restricted in functionality and partially not openly available,
+*pyndl* was open-source software from the beginning and developed with hindsight for usability and maintainability.
 We also aimed to provide the same functionality as the previous R packages in Python.
 After installation, *pyndl* can be called from R or Julia scripts by convenient bridges.

 <!-- WH extension of pyndl -->
-The design decision to make *pyndl* maintainable allowed for an extension of the NDL learner to a learner that allows for continuous inputs either as cues or outcomes or both.
+The design decision to make *pyndl* maintainable allowed, for example, extending the NDL learner to a learner for continuous inputs as cues, outcomes or both.
 When both cues and outcomes are continuous, the Rescorla Wagner learning rule changes to the Widrow-Hoff learning rule.
 This extension is added by keeping the API to the learner comparable to NDL and computationally exploiting the structure of the binary multi-hot features in